This post was originally written in December, 2018. An update has been added in November, 2019.

 Good morning friends!
 Long-time, no-write.
 Actually – not entirely true.
 I’ve written lots of half-things, and written even more in my head (of course).
 But haven’t made myself sit down and polish something enough to publish it.
 That’s a whole other story.
-This morning I had a solo mama dilemma that has prompted me to sit down to share it.
+I recently had a solo mama dilemma that has prompted me to sit down to share it.

 My mom came with us so we could split up if needed, and we all had a great time.